 BEIRUT - Hezbollah leader Sayyed Hassan Nasrallah said on Friday that a future war waged by Israel against Syria or Lebanon could draw thousands of fighters from countries including Iran, Iraq and Yemen.

-His comments indicated that the same array of Iranian-backed Shi'ite militias currently fighting in Syria in support of President Bashar Assad could take part in any future conflict with Israel.
+His comments indicated that the same array of Iranian-backed Shi'ite militias - but not countries - currently fighting in Syria in support of President Bashar Assad could take part in any future conflict with Israel.

 Nasrallah has repeatedly warned Israel against attacking Lebanon, where the Iran-backed Shi'ite group is based, and from where it sends fighters to support Assad against insurgents.

 Experts on the group say the warnings are part of a policy of deterrence that has also included revealing some of its military capabilities.

 Nasrallah said in recent months Hezbollah's rocket arsenal can hit any military target in Israel, which is Lebanon's southern neighbor.

 He also said any Israeli war with Lebanon or the Gaza Strip, which is run by Hamas, would be "very costly" and that Israel would not be able to win.